Zehelein/pg-transactional-outbox/lib/README.md

 [LogicalReplicationService](https://github.com/kibae/pg-logical-replication)
 library.
 This can be used to see how the library acts on different outage scenarios like a lost database server or other issues.
-This script depends on the infrastructure that is crated with the `infra:up` script.
+This script depends on the infrastructure that is created with the `infra:up` script.